17 Rustic Exterior Home Ideas for 2024

 Image courtesy of Brian Hopper

-Matte or flat finishes are popular as they look natural and weathered.
+Matte or flat finishes are popular because they look natural and weathered.
 Use textured paint or faux finishes to add depth and character to your exterior walls.
-In addition to the primary color of your home, remember to consider the color of your trim and accents.
+In addition to your home’s primary color, remember to consider the color of your trim and accents.
 Contrasting colors highlight architectural details and add visual interest to your rustic exterior.

 A Majestic Log Home Built by Locati